gabrielSo0/GlobalHandlerExceptions/README.md

 Now, you need to create an extension method for the 'WebApplication' class, 'ConfigureCustomExceptionHandler' for example, and use the method 'app.UseMiddleware<GlobalExceptionMiddleware>();' passing the class you've previous created.
 Inside the Program class, need to register this middleware.

+## NOTE
+There is something to note, your global exception will only be the response if the error that occured was not handled by a try/catch.
+So, the try/catch block will always take precedence.